Get Matched With Humanities and Art Programs

 Journalists are often responsible for every step of a story.
 They either choose a lead based on information they’ve heard or are given one by an editor, then they investigate that lead until it turns up something interesting.
 After they do their due diligence and make sure their sources are legitimate, they share the story they’ve put together with the world; that’s the part we see in newspapers and on TV.
 Doing this job may require you to ask questions, check official documents, conduct interviews, make sure everything you’re doing follows strict ethical guidelines, and then pass your findings on to your editor and the public.

 Journalists usually work with other journalists, writers, and/or editors to fill in missing details, verify facts, and put together all the information to turn it into a story.
 While studying for this position, students will learn how to do all of this and use headlines and photos to create a story that can easily be understood by the general public.
-The average salary for this profession is around $40,500 annually.
+The average salary for news analysts, reporters, and journalists is around $57,500 annually.

 Minister